-Uniforms are to be supplied by the Employer and employees shall only wear the approved uniform.
+- (a) Uniforms are to be supplied by the Employer and employees shall only wear the approved uniform.
 The uniforms are to be maintained in presentable fashion and will be replaced according to normal standard based upon normal usage.
-In addition, employees shall receive twenty-five cents (\$0.25) per shift (effective October 1, 2017) worked for the laundering of their uniforms.
-Employees are expected to wear a clean, presentable uniform while at work.
+In addition, effective date of ratification (May 21, 2024) employees shall receive forty-five cents (\$0.45) per shift worked for the laundering of their uniforms.
+Employees are expected to wear a clean, presentable uniform while at work. - (b) If, upon termination of employment an employee does not return their uniforms, fifteen dollars (\$15) will be deducted from their final pay, in representation of the cost of such uniform.